For Governments & Organizations

 A note on research independence.
 All funded research is conducted in accordance with University of Calgary policies and academic independence standards.
 Funders do not direct findings.
 We are transparent about funding sources in all publications and reports.
 Our commitment to peer-review standards means findings are contestable — and defensible.

-Past and current funders & research partners
+Examples of past and current funders & research partners

 SSHRC